Alice Keppel: Position at court

-After Edward, Prince of Wales, became king in 1901, Keppel's discretion made her a perfect communicator between the king and his ministers.
+After Albert, Prince of Wales, became king as Edward VII in 1901, Keppel's discretion made her a perfect communicator between the king and his ministers.
 She knew how to present a topic to him so that he would listen, even if sometimes he disagreed.
 The Viceroy of India once said that "there were one or two occasions when the King was in disagreement with the Foreign Office, and I was able, through her, to advise the King with a view to the foreign policy of the government being accepted."

 Keppel's influence was founded on her discretion, social finesse, and conversational skill.
 Her best known contribution to politics was her role as a Liberal hostess.
 In this role, she acted as a representative for Edward and noted Liberals and was able to help Edward's causes.
 What influence she had in politics is unknown, but it is stated the king listened to her and depended on her advice.
 Biographer Raymond Lamont-Brown states: "He completely trusted Alice and through her...he could make his political opinion known.
 A message to Alice was enough to get an arguable topic dropped into conversation to gauge effect, which was reported back to the King."
 British prime minister H. H. Asquith and his wife Margot once thanked her for her "wise counsel" in a letter.
 However, she disliked any mention of her political involvement with the king being made in public.
 In 1933, when Margot Asquith's memoir was published, she was annoyed that her name was mentioned as the king's political advisor.

 Though Alice Keppel was known for her persuasiveness, her efforts to encourage the king to abandon his smoking and heavy eating were unsuccessful.
 Concerned about the king's health, she wrote a letter to the Portuguese Minister Marquis de Soveral, shortly after Edward fell ill: "I want you to try and get the King to see proper doctor about his knee....do what you can with your famous tact and of course don't tell anyone I wrote to you."
 Her letter, although read, was not acted upon.

 The King's death

-King Edward's death made Keppel so grief-stricken that at his deathbed she had to be escorted out of his room by members of the Royal Household.
+King Edward's death in 1910 made Keppel so grief-stricken that at his deathbed she had to be escorted out of his room by members of the Royal Household.
 Embarrassed by her behaviour, she later tried to minimise her dramatic outburst, but eventually admitted that she had been unable to control herself.